SLEEP ISSUES & INSOMNIA

 SUGGEST A SUPPLEMENT

-Some women find melatonin supplements help them get a better night’s rest.
+Some people find melatonin supplements help them get a better night’s rest.

-It can have pretty unpleasant side-effects for some, so remind her to speak to her doctor about taking it first.
+It can have pretty unpleasant side-effects for some, so remind them to speak to their doctor about taking it first.